 Methodology

-The samples were split into representative subsamples and analysed for mineralogy by XRD (X-Ray Diffraction) and major element geochemistry by XRF (X-ray fluorescence) in the Mineral Resources Tasmania (MRT) laboratories, Rosny, and reported here.
+The samples (except G408289) were split into representative subsamples and analysed for mineralogy by XRD (X-Ray Diffraction) and major element geochemistry by XRF (X-ray fluorescence) in the Mineral Resources Tasmania (MRT) laboratories, Rosny, and reported here.

-One sample G408289 (G408285) was prepared as a thin section and studied under polarised light microscopy to help determine the mineralogy.
+One sample G408289 (equivalent to G408285) was prepared as a thin section and studied under polarised light microscopy to help determine the mineralogy.
 The other three samples were examined petrographically by studying their crushed powders in oil under polarised light microscopy.

 Description & Petrographic examination